Bitcoin Price - BTC Price Index & Live Chart

 Key News for Bitcoin's Price

-Recent events surrounding the decline of the US dollar have led many experts to weigh how these events may affect Bitcoin's future.
-The upcoming US presidential election has analysts believing that Bitcoin and other cryptocurrencies will be affected similarly to other commodities trading.
-However, some note that Bitcoin will benefit in the same way that gold does when there is economic uncertainty.
-Therefore, many are continuing to buy Bitcoin as recent projections attest to this currency prospering during this time.
+Events surrounding the decline of the US dollar have led many experts to weigh how these events may affect Bitcoin's future.
+The US presidential election had analysts believing that Bitcoin and other cryptocurrencies would be affected similarly to other commodities trading.
+However, some note that Bitcoin can benefit in the same way that gold does when there is economic uncertainty.
+Therefore, many are continuing to buy Bitcoin as recent projections attest to this currency prospering.

 The US dollars' failure to outperform the euro and its unlikelihood to do so over the next few years could be positive for Bitcoin.
 This is partly due to the coronavirus pandemic, which has placed the US dollar under extreme strain.
 The economic impact of the pandemic can be seen in the continued shrinking of the US interest rates and a greater need for quantitative easing.

 Many people are now turning towards cryptocurrencies which have demonstrated resistance and even growth throughout this difficult time.
 These factors are unlikely to be resolved in the short term, a fact that will continue to increase the attraction of Bitcoin.

 Bitcoin Price Technical Analysis: How to Identify Good Entry/Exit Points When Trading